areas

 Our approach to design included a balanced focus on content and visual style.
 Every decision aimed at making teaching easier for teachers and parents, and learning more enjoyable for children.
 Through thoughtful teaching methods and immersive imagery, we built a strong, distinct style that extended through sets of books, flash cards and posters.

-Ensuring that our research, guidelines, and outcomes reach the end-user.
+Ensuring that our research, guidelines, and outcomes reach the end-user

 Towards the tail-end of the project, while Vision Books' team was testing the material at various schools, we noticed a significant reluctance among teachers to adopt this new material.
 They were hesitant because the material looked visually different from the texts they are typically used to, and understandably so.

-The solution was to prepare our sales team with a detailed document regarding all the design and content interventions that we had adopted to make learning easy and enjoyable for children with varying learning abilities
+A major reason for this reluctance was that the sales team was not equipped with enough information to convey all the research and outcomes that resulted in this book.
+The solution was to prepare our sales team with a detailed document regarding all the design and content interventions that we had adopted to make learning easy and enjoyable for children with varying learning abilities.

 Other projects